iosadchiy/miga/README.md

 * add check that Transaction#id goes in series
 * dues should not automatically apply to all members
 * bug: not possible to print pending KPOs
+* open KPOs in a new window on payment create
+* refactor: transaction#due and transaction#register into a polymorphic association
+* refactor: payments#new, #create transaction uniform loading

 ## Interested in feedback for